m00zi/docker-openldap/README.md

 ## Customizing OpenLDAP

-If user has a custome ldap schema then user need to put the schema file in a tar.gz archive.
+If user has a custom LDAP schema then user need to mount a volume from host into container.
-This archive will just contain schama file.
-User need to provide a url for that archive file. user must pass custom schema to init ldap master to take effect.

 Here's an example to run the container as ldap master with initial LDAP entries and custom schema:

 ```